samsmit362/HismithControl/README.md

 ## How to use
 **If you have a camera with external or integrated backlight you will need only to add color markers.\
 I'm using for this blue and green insulating tapes (Multi Coloured Electrical Tape) which can be removed at any time.\
-Also you will need that used colors mostly will not be present on Web Camera scenes.\
+Also you will need that used colors mostly will not be present on Web Camera scene except tracked Hismith parts.\
-Example how to do this you can see in "example_images" folder.**\
+Example how to do this you can see in [example_images](https://github.com/samsmit362/HismithControl/tree/master/example_images) folder.**\
 So after getting all of this you will need:
 1) to start [Intiface Central](https://intiface.com/central/) (download: win: exe)\
 check that it can find your Hismith and you can change speed by using it.